 6. APPROVAL OF CONSTRUCTION PLANS:

 No building or other structure shall be constructed, erected, or maintained on any Lot, nor shall any addition thereto or alteration or change therein be made until complete plans and specifications (including, but not limited to, a color rendering, a model and/or an electronic rendering, floor plans, elevations, site and grading plans, provisions for off street parking and locations of driveway access, landscaping plan, the specification of principal exterior materials, color schemes and the location and the method of utilization of all utilities and the TOV Joint Property Owner Written Approval Letter) have been submitted to the Grand Traverse at Vail Association for approval prior to submittal to the Town of Vail for approval and approved by both entities in writing.
-Declarant shall not be required to give such notice to the President of the Board of Directors.
 In addition, each owner that builds or modifies a structure on a Lot and all plans submitted pursuant to this paragraph 6 shall comply with the design guidelines as outlined hereunder.

 The Town of Vail shall have the right to enforce the covenants and all requirements within paragraphs 6 and 7 herein.
 The covenants and requirements contained in paragraphs 6 and 7 herein and the design guidelines may not be amended or deleted without Town of Vail approval.